mwylde/loopers/README.md

 ### Quantization

-When using multiple loopers, it is generally desirable that they be synchronized together.
+When using multiple loopers, it is generally desirable for them to be synchronized together.
 In Loopers, this is accomplished by having a single time control which is used across all loopers.
 It is also key that loops have lengths which are exact multiples of each other (for